A Short Story by Amanda Reynolds

 She shakes her head and the other two boys laugh.
 The be-suited man next to me flamboyantly flicks the pages of his broadsheet as the soft-voiced man calls out to them to leave her alone, a crack in his voice as all eyes swivel in his direction.
 The tormentors laugh louder, peppering their responses with profanities.
 The soft-voiced man colours and a murmur of disapproval ripples through the carriage, its focus a woman with a small child, his tiny ears covered with her cupped palms.

 Each station we leave is another disappointment, the temporary hope the bullies may find their home in Reading, then Didcot, confounded by their obstinate presence and increasing volume.
 Every passenger who decants into the chill November night is at once relieved of their obligation, the scene in the lit carriage receding as they fill their lungs with freshly drawn air, sharp and cold.
-Maybe they looked over as they gathered their belongings, a reproving frown in the direction of the perpetrators, or perhaps they were irritated by the woman’s refusal to move, her head now bowed, eyes closed, although she’s not sleeping, her pose too rigid for that.
+Maybe they look over as they gather their belongings, a reproving frown in the direction of the perpetrators, or perhaps they were irritated by the woman’s refusal to move, her head now bowed, eyes closed, although she’s not sleeping, her pose too rigid for that.
 She appears catatonic, but her unresponsiveness has done little to deter her attackers; a mouse to be tossed in the air again and again, caught on sharp claws.
 I brace myself against the movement of the train as I get up, a steadying hand to one headrest after another.

 The boys notice my approach.
 ‘Alright, love?’
 ‘Whatcha doing?’
 ‘Fancy a bit of this do ya?’
 They’re holding up cans of beer.